soundsfromsound/scd1-to-nicotine/README.md

 If you've been on Soulseek for years, you know the deal.
 Your buddy list isn't just a list.
 It's a curated map of people you actually care about.
 A collection of great sharers, good friends, fellow musicians and travelers, people who put you onto music you never would have found, people you've chatted with at 2am about records nobody else cares about.

+Nicotine+ is an open source Soulseek client, and it's actively maintained as well as cross-platform.
+But switching meant losing your entire buddy list unless you manually copied each user over one by one.
+That's a lot of friction.

-When you decide to move from the **SoulseekQT** client to **Nicotine+**, that list doesn't simply come with you.
-SoulseekQT stores everything in a closed binary `.scd1` file that is not documented to my knowledge. **Nicotine+** stores this same data in a clean, human-readable plain text config file.
+When you decide to move from the **SoulseekQt** client to **Nicotine+**, that list doesn't simply come with you.
+SoulseekQt stores everything in a closed binary `.scd1` file that is not documented to my knowledge. **Nicotine+** stores this same data in a clean, human-readable plain text config file.
 There's no official migration path.

 This tool attempts to help bridge that gap.